Timmoth/Fortitude/README.md

 Fortitude acts as a highly flexible mock server for your tests — returning exactly what you define, when you define it.
 Your SUT thinks it’s calling real services, but your tests are in total control.

-## **Operation Fortitude in history**

-The name **Fortitude** is a deliberate nod to **Operation Fortitude**, the famed WW2 deception campaign used by the Allies in 1944.

-Operation Fortitude was part of the larger deception strategy preceding D-Day.
-Its purpose was to convince German intelligence that the invasion would occur in **Pas-de-Calais** instead of Normandy.

-The Allies used:
-- Inflatable tanks
-- Wooden aircraft
-- Entire ghost armies

-All designed to **simulate real military forces that didn’t actually exist**.

-Much like its namesake, Fortitude simulates service behavior - a controlled deception that empowers your testing strategy.

 ## Key Features
 - **Ideal for black-box testing**
 - **Fluent API** for defining fake routes, responses, and behaviors